samuelim01/tp/docs/UserGuide.md

 ><br>
 >- A filter command can have any number of tags (including 0).
 ><br>
->- Specifying an empty parameter will filter out vendors with unfilled specified parameter.
+>- Specifying an empty parameter (e.g. `p/`) will filter out vendors with this parameter unfilled.
 ><br>
 >- Mandatory parameter NAME cannot be filtered with empty inputs.
 ><br>